4 NHL players have been charged with sexual assault in a 2018 case in Canada, their lawyers say

 All five players have taken leave from their current clubs over the past 10 days.
 Their agents have not spoken publicly since.

 London police have scheduled a news conference for Monday to address the situation.
-A spokesperson for police told The Associated Press by email no updates on the investigation will be provided before the news conference.
+A spokesperson for police told the AP by email no updates on the investigation will be provided before the news conference.

 The NHL opened its own investigation in 2022 and has pledged to make those findings public.
 Deputy Commissioner Bill Daly last week said the league would issue a statement if and when it is appropriate.